-The Wellington Metro Upgrade Programme, one of the most significant rail projrcts since the major sections of Wellington rail network were built or upgraded between 1930 – 1961, is being delivered in a busy metro network which has trains running 18 hours a day.
+The Wellington Metro Upgrade Programme, one of the most significant rail projects since the major sections of Wellington rail network were built or upgraded between 1930 – 1961, is being delivered in a busy metro network which has trains running 18 hours a day.

 Unfortunately, this means there will be some disruption to services.

 When this happens buses will replace trains when they can’t run on the tracks due to construction.
 Visit MetLink to find out about any changes to passenger services in your area.
+MetLink is keeping commuters informed of service changes due to upgrade work with an overarching brand called 'Future Rail' - find out more here.

 While some smaller parts of the work can be done while trains continue to operate, much of the work involves the track itself.
 On top of this, there are overhead wires on most of Wellington's network and these cannot be live while significant work is being carried out.